s-KaiNet/spfx-fast-serve/README.md

 Also

-- supports local and hosted workbench, MS Teams host
+- live reloading for hosted workbench, MS Teams host, mobile devices (with ngrok serve)
-- live reloading (for hosted workbench and Teams)
 - debugging from VSCode with Chrome Debugger extension
+- supports WSL2
+- Hot Module Replacement (HMR) - experimental support
 - doesn't mess up your default SPFx build.
 If you have troubles, simply switch back to regular `gulp serve`

 With `spfx-fast-serve` you will be able to significantly reduce the time from code change to a page refresh in a browser (a few times faster than the default `gulp serve` command).